Unmanned Surface Vessel Transits Strait of Hormuz with U.S. Coast Guard

 |0

-This work, Unmanned Surface Vessel Transits Strait of Hormuz with U.S. Coast Guard [Image 4 of 4], by PO1 Vincent Aguirre, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Unmanned Surface Vessel Transits Strait of Hormuz with U.S. Coast Guard, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT